-Trees and shrubs add value to your landscape when they are selected, planted, and cared for properly.
+A well-designed landscape adds value to your home when landscape plants are selected, planted, and cared for properly.
 You can still plant trees during the winter months as long as the ground is not frozen.

 You must first select the right tree for the intended purpose and planting site.
 There is a vast selection of trees and shrubs at your local garden centers and nurseries.
-First, decide what size of tree you need.
-There are trees available with matures sizes ranging from 12 to 100 feet.
+First, decide what size of tree or shrub you need.
+Keep in mind your new landscape will take at least five years to start reaching its potential.
 Selecting the correct size tree will avoid problems in the future.
 Do you want an evergreen or a deciduous tree?
 Do you want a flowering tree or a tree that produces nuts and berries for wildlife?